 Annual Accounts and Annual Audit Report

-These accounts reported an operational underspend of £18.2m, of which £12.7m was as a result of the impact of the pandemic on services and £5.5m was linked to operational service delivery.
-In addition, Glasgow City Health and Social Care Partnership received £94.2m of funds, mainly from Scottish Government, which require to be carried forward to 2022-23 to meet liabilities linked to national policy commitments.
+These accounts reported an operational overspend of £5.1m.
+In addition, Glasgow City Health and Social Care Partnership received £12.9m of funds, mainly from Scottish Government, which require to be carried forward to 2023-24 to meet liabilities linked to national policy commitments.
 This is also reflected within these accounts.
 More details of this can be found in the Outturn Report.

 Previous Audited Annual Accounts

 The Integration Joint Board’s previous audited accounts have been compiled in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom.
 The primary financial statements consist of:

 - the Statement of Income and Expenditure, which shows the total income and expenditure incurred in the period to 31 March in relation to the operation of the Integration Joint Board and